lukealibozek/group5_project/README.md

 For this project we will use Ensemble Learners to predict the wine classification, as well as determining feature importance to assess which feature is more responsible for determining quality.

-Markup : 1.
-Read in CSV and view data set
+1. Read in CSV and view data set
-Markup : 2.
-Data Cleaning
+2. Data Cleaning
-                1. Compile Null Lists
+    * Compile Null Lists
 -There are no null values in the given data set
     * Missing Data Check
         -There is no missing data